 - C. diff – Clostridium difficile (Hand hygiene must be performed with soap and water.
 C. diff is a spore that cannot be removed with use of an alcohol-based gel or foam).

-Droplet Precautions are used to prevent the spread of pathogens found in respiratory secretions or by coming in contact with mucous membranes.
+Droplet Precautions are used to prevent the spread of pathogens found in respiratory secretions (coughing, sneezing, talking) or by coming in contact with mucous membranes.
 The pathogens are not infectious over a long distance, so no special handling of the air is necessary.
 However, a private room is suggested, along with the use of a disposable mask by all visitors and health care providers.
-Upon exiting the room, the mask should be removed and thrown away, and proper hand hygiene should be performed.
-If a patient is traveling outside of his or her environment, it is suggested that they also wear a mask to prevent transmission of the infection or virus.
+Upon exiting the room, the mask should be removed and thrown away, and proper hand hygiene should be done.
+If a patient is traveling outside of their room, they should wear a mask to prevent transmission of the infection or virus.

-Some of the most common organisms requiring a patient to be placed on droplet precautions include:
+Some of the most common organisms requiring a patient to be placed on droplet precautions are:

 - Influenza (Flu).

-Airborne precautions are used for patients who have an infection that remains infectious over long distances when suspended in the air.
+Airborne precautions are used for patients who have an infection that remains infectious over long distances when in the air.
 Patients placed on airborne precautions will be moved to a negative pressure room.
-A negative pressure room is equipped with a ventilation system in which the air removed from the room is not introduced into the hallway or into any other rooms.
-The door to the room must remain closed.
+A negative pressure room has a ventilation system in which the air removed from the room is not introduced into the hallway or into any other rooms.
+The door to the room must be kept closed.
 This prevents the spread of pathogens that can remain in the air for long distances.

-Prior to entering the room, all visitors and providers entering the room must put on a respirator mask, which you should be properly fitted for.
-The mask should be disposed of after exiting the room and proper hand hygiene should be performed.
-Depending on the institution in which you are being cared for, a gown and gloves may also have to be worn and then removed prior to exiting in the room.
+Before entering the room, all visitors and providers entering the room must put on a respirator mask, which you should be properly fitted for.
+The mask should be thrown out after leaving the room and proper hand hygiene should be done.
+Depending on where you are being treated, a gown and gloves may also have to be worn and then removed before leaving the room.
 The respirator mask should always be removed after exiting the room.
 Patients will be asked to wear a mask when traveling outside of the patient care room.

-Some of the most common organisms requiring a patient to be placed on airborne precautions include:
+Some of the most common organisms requiring a patient to be placed on airborne precautions are: